Swiss Miss in Saint Moritz Video

 Swiss Miss: Skiing in Saint Moritz Video

 Saint Moritz.
 Glitz.
 Glamor.
 Snow.
 Furry boots.
 There’s a reason “ritz” is in the name.
 The city is just as popular among the jetset today as it was 50 years ago.
 St Moritz feels like a really upscale fairytale.
-Softly falling snow, gourmet chocolates, bustling pastry shops, chic shops in whimsical buildings and grandiose 5 star hotels.
+Softly falling snow, gourmet chocolates, bustling pastry shops which may have taken advantage of equipment from shop supplies, chic shops in whimsical buildings and grandiose 5 star hotels.
 No wonder the likes of Grace Kelly and George Clooney have called St Moritz their winter retreat.

 Just getting off the train, I had this overwhelming sense that Saint Moritz was THE place to be “wintering.”
 It didn’t hurt that I was there just days before the “White Turf,” a series of equine competitions all held on top of the city’s now frozen glacial lake.